 Food and Nutrition Major

-The dietetics option at Montana State University has been granted accreditation as a Didactic Program in Nutrition and Dietetics by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, 120 Riverside Plaza, Suite 2190, Chicago, IL 60606, 312 899-5400.
-A graduate will attain a verification statement upon completing the ACEND-accredited dietetics program curriculum in addition to a minimum of a "C" or better in each required program course at graduation.
-A graduate is then eligible to apply for a ACEND-accredited supervised practice/dietetic internship.
-Upon completion of the post-graduate dietetic internship, students are eligible to take the national registration exam for dietitians.
-Once the individual has passed the exam, the individual is then a "registered dietitian."
-The dietetics option has a strong foundation in food and nutrition, food service management, and science components.
-Registered dietitians may find employment in health care facilities; industrial, school, and university food services; community nutrition services; private practice; sales for food service or health products; and other related fields.
+The dietetics option at Montana State University-Bozeman is accredited as a Didactic Program in Dietetics by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, 120 Riverside Plaza, Suite 2190, Chicago, IL, 60606-6995, (312) 899-5400.
+An MSU graduate will attain a verification statement upon completion of the ACEND-accredited dietetics program curriculum with a minimum of a "C" or better in each required program course.
+A graduate is then eligible to apply for an ACEND-accredited dietetic internship with a master's option.
+Students who apply and are accepted into an internship and have completed a master's degree are eligible to take the national registration exam for dietitians.
+Once the individual has passed the exam, the individual has earned the credential "RD" (registered dietitian) or "RDN" (registered dietitian nutritionist) and must complete continuing education credits to maintain RD/RDN status.

 The nutrition science option is designed to prepare a student for admission to medical (allopathic or osteopathic), dental, or graduate school with an emphasis on nutrition and biochemistry.
 A student can earn a verification statement if additional didactic program in dietetics course requirements are met.
 Although the nutrition science option provides a strong background for most professional schools, students must contact individual schools for specific post-baccalaureate entrance requirements.